iammmiru/autocorrelation/README.md

 # How to correctly calculate an autocorrelation function in python

 In statistical physics, an autocorrelation function is widely used to understand a system's nonequilibrium behaivor.<br>
-However, the definition of autocorrelation function used in physics is different from the definition of correlation function used in statistics.<br>
+However, the definition of autocorrelation function used in physics (or statistics) is different from the definition of correlation function used in signal processing.<br>
 The physicist's definition is,
 $$\left< x_n x_0 \right>=\frac{1}{m-n} \sum_{i=0}^{m-1} x_{n+i} x_i,$$
 where $m$ is the number of elements.
 Note that $x_i$ becomes $0$ if $i>m-1$.
-In the mean time, the statistician's definition is
+In the mean time, that of signal processing is
 $$z_n=\sum_{i=0}^{m-1} x_{n+i} x_i.$$